-Are you wondering how long it will take for my dog to learn a new trick?
+How long does it really take a dog to learn a new trick?

 Is there anything your dog does that you’d like to change?

 Check out our basic (but quick) dog training tips below.
 After you decide on some new skills you’d like to teach your dog, you’ll be ready to start training.
-To maximise their learning potential and make sure you both enjoy the training experience, keep the following basic tips in mind:
+Keep the following basic tips in mind:

 like kids, dogs don’t have long attention spans.
 There’s no hard-and-fast rule, but an ideal average training session should last 15 minutes or less.
 Within that session, you can work on one skill or switch between a few different skills.
 To keep things interesting,